 - Yuneec Q500 Typhoon 4K – another expensive but superb drone for aerial filming and photography.
 The Typhoon is one of those drones that functions without smart devices.
 Its remote controller packs a touchscreen and there’s 4K video recording if you like that.
 The device’s flying range is all sorts of impressive.

 - DJI Phantom 3 Standard – won’t require the same amount of money as its cousin.
-The drone is the perfect fit if you want to take up aerial photos and videos for the first time ever.
+The drone is perfect if you want to take up aerial photos and videos for the first time ever.
 Bonus point: you get a drone that offers full compatibility with the features found in all the other Phantom 3 models on the market.

 Most professional photographers already know how to use a drone, since it’s not hugely different from the classic photography work they’ve already been doing.
-Novices who have just bought or maybe even built a drone don’t.
+While novices who have just bought or maybe even built a drone don’t.
 We have a list of useful tips & tricks for this category of users.
 But for now, first things first: 4 rules that you absolutely have to keep in mind before you get to work:

 - Use a combination of gimbal and brushless motor.
 They make rotation around a given axis seamless with minimal effort from the drone itself.
-A power-to-weight ratio is very important when taking photos with a drone; the brushless motor and the gimbal are there to do this crucial job.
+A power-to-weight ratio is very important when taking photos with a drone.
+The brushless motor and the gimbal are there to do this crucial job.

 - A GoPro camera.
 If you don’t have one, a DSLR works just as fine.